KristianColville1/raza-noodles/README.md

 ### Food menu items

-The soups for my food menu were sourced from [bonappetit](https://www.bonappetit.com/recipes/slideshow/noodle-soup)
+   * The soups for my food menu were sourced from [bonappetit](https://www.bonappetit.com/recipes/slideshow/noodle-soup)

-The appetizers for the menu were sourced from [insanelygoodrecipes](https://insanelygoodrecipes.com/asian-appetizers/).
+   * The appetizers for the menu were sourced from [insanelygoodrecipes](https://insanelygoodrecipes.com/asian-appetizers/).

-The main dishes on the menu were sourced from [Jamie Oliver](https://www.jamieoliver.com/recipes/category/world/asian/).
+   * The main dishes on the menu were sourced from [Jamie Oliver](https://www.jamieoliver.com/recipes/category/world/asian/).

-The special noodle dishes on the menu were sourced from [bbc good food](https://www.bbcgoodfood.com/recipes/collection/noodle-recipes).
+   * The special noodle dishes on the menu were sourced from [bbc good food](https://www.bbcgoodfood.com/recipes/collection/noodle-recipes).
 <hr>

 ## Media

 <hr>

+# Acknowledgments

+I would like to express my gratitude to my mentor [Spencer Barriball](https://github.com/5pence) for his guidance with this project.
+Always willing to provide valuable industry knowledge.
+He gave me valuable advice and was extremely helpful in his critic of the website.
+He pushed me to put in the extra mile for this project and I'm grateful for all the feedback I have recieved from Spencer.

 [Back to top](#table-of-contents)